-The presence of outliers has seriously adverse effects on the modeling and forecasting of functional data.
+The presence of outliers has serious adverse effects on the modeling and forecasting of functional data.
 Therefore, outlier detection, aiming at identifying abnormal functional curves from a dataset, is quite important.
-This paper proposes a new testing procedure based on functional principal component analysis.
+This article proposes a new testing procedure based on functional principal component analysis.
 Under mild conditions, the null distribution of the test statistic is shown to be asymptotically pivotal with a well-known asymptotic distribution.
-The simulation results demonstrate good finite-sample performance of the asymptotic test and detection procedure.
-Finally, by illustrating the connection between profile monitoring in statistical process control and outlier detection in functional data, we apply the proposed approach to a realdata example from a manufacturing processes and show that it performs quite well in detecting outlying profiles.
+Simulation results demonstrate good finite-sample performance of the asymptotic test and detection procedure.
+Finally, by illustrating the connection between profile monitoring in statistical process control and outlier detection in functional data, we apply the proposed approach to a real-data example from a manufacturing process and show that it performs quite well in detecting outlying profiles.
+Supplementary Material for this article is posted online on the journal web site.

-Keywords: Asymptotic test; Functional data analysis; Functional principal component analysis; Statistical process control
+KEY WORDS: Asymptotic test; Functional data analysis; Functional principal component analysis; Statistical process control.